-SCC values apprenticeships as a reliable means of maintaining a diverse and talented business.
+SCC values apprenticeships as a reliable means of and talented business.
 We have between 18-32 programmes running at any one time and we work closely with colleges and training providers to continually develop a diverse and rewarding apprenticeships linked to clear career pathways.